entropy-flux/Tannic/README.md

 ## What is comming...

+- **cuBlas and cuTensor optional support**: This may be added soon to accelerate tensor computations.

-- Autograd: Autograd is not necessary for inference, so it will be added to the library later when the runtime api is optimized and mature.
+- **Autograd**: Autograd is not necessary for inference, so it will be added to the library later when the runtime api is optimized and mature.

-- Graph mode: A constexpr graph mode will be added to the library, possibly with the arrival of C++26.
+- **Graph mode**: A constexpr graph mode will be added to the library, possibly with the arrival of C++26.

-- Quantization support: The library will support necessary dtypes to create quantized neural networks like bitnet.
+- **Quantization support**: The library will support necessary dtypes to create quantized neural networks like bitnet.

-- Additional backends: Expansion beyond CUDA to support other device backends is planned.
+- **Additional backends**: Expansion beyond CUDA to support other device backends is planned.
 Host-Device computational model can be used as well with other hardware vendors.

+- **Multi GPU support**.
+Unfortunately I don't have either the expertise or the resources to add multigpu support, but the whole library was build taking this in mind so it won't be a breaking change when added.

 ---